flaviotruzzi/flaviotruzzi.github.io/_posts/least-squares.md

 ![Fitted Ellipse](/assets/posts/least-squares/fitted_ellipse.png)

-In the plot, we can see that the fitted ellipse (in red) is very close to the original one in blue.
+The fitted ellipse (in red) is very close to the original one in blue.

+I hope you have enjoyed and that you now can predict the position of Ceres yourself!

+Cheers,